NNLO QCD corrections to jet production in deep inelastic scattering: Inclusive jet production

 \subsection{Structure of the inclusive jet production cross section at NNLO}

 Inclusive jet production in the Breit frame receives leading order contributions both from quark-initiated and gluon-initiated processes.
 The relative magnitude of these depends on the final-state kinematics.
 Figure~\ref{fig:qginit} shows the relative contributions from quark and gluon initial states to inclusive jet production, evaluated at NLO and NNLO for a representative range in $Q^2$, using the cuts from the H1 low-$Q^2$ analysis (see below).
 We observe that at low transverse momentum, $p_T\leq 10$~GeV, inclusive jet production is mainly gluon-initiated (to almost 80\%).
 With increasing $p_T$, the quark-initiated contribution becomes more and more important, reaching 50\% at around $p_T\approx 30$~GeV, and further increasing towards higher $p_T$.
-NNLO corrections affect the relative importance of the different initial states only in a moderate manner, and only at high-$p_T$.
-Compared to NLO, the gluon-initiated fraction decreases more slowly for larger values of $p_T$.
-The overall behaviour of the parton fractions and their modification between NLO and NNLO remains largely unchanged at higher $Q^2$.
+NNLO corrections affect the relative importance of the different initial states only marginally.
+The overall behaviour of the parton fractions remains largely unchanged at higher $Q^2$.